2-Fluorodeschloroketamine: Pharmacodynamics

 2-FDCK is structurally similar to ketamine, so a similar mechanism of action is expected, but there has been no study done to confirm this.
-Due to the halogen in the 2 position not being a chlorine but a fluorine, the molecule is less polar.
+Due to the halogen in the 2 position not being a chlorine but a fluorine, the molecule is more polar.
 This could influence binding to proteins, such as the NMDA receptor that ketamine primarily binds to and acts as an antagonist towards.

 Comparison to other halogen-substituted ketamine variants

 For general (halogen) substitutions of ketamine, docking strength for CYP2B6 follows the pattern H < Br < Cl < F. The parameter of internal clearance follows the pattern Br > Cl > F > H. Lastly, Km (Michaelis constant) follows the pattern of Br < Cl < F < H, and as such the in-vitro metabolism rate follows the inverse pattern, namely Br > Cl > F > H.

-Effects

-Dosage

-2-FDCK is very new and not yet sufficiently studied.
-Therefore, information on dosage can only be obtained from purely anecdotal sources.
+Adverse effects

 Possible effects and dangers

 In 2019, 2-FDCK was found in poisoned individuals in Hong Kong in combination with other ketamine-type drugs.
-2-FDCK was not assumed to be an impurity because it was present in high levels while ketamine was present at trace levels.
-The actual drug specimens were not available, so it was not possible to verify this.
-Clinical effects were observed but because the drug was taken in combination with other ones, it was not possible to determine what effects were caused by which drug.
-The clinically observed effects of the patients were: impaired consciousness, agitation, abnormal behaviour, hypertension and tachycardia.
-Most patients were discharged from the hospital after a few days of supportive treatment.